 A number of graduate training modules offer language support for international students, including English for Academic Purposes (module LC600) and Advanced Writing Support for International Students (module LC602).
 It's important to ensure that new research students who have only just met the entry requirements for English language take the English for Academic Purposes (LC600) module which is open to all international research students.
 The module aims to help students develop the language skills necessary to meet the demands of a higher research degree in an English-speaking academic environment.
-Further information on these and other writing/language supports can be found at: www.dcu.ie/sites/default/files/graduate_research/pdfs/writingsupportsgradresearch.pdf

-8.5 Tell It Straight Postgraduate Research Communication Competition
+8.5 Tell It Straight Postgraduate Research Communications Competition

-Tell It Straight is DCU's annual research communication competition for graduate research students.
-The aim of Tell It Straight is to encourage students to communicate their research, and its potential impact, to a non-specialist audience in a concise, dynamic and innovative way utilising current technology.
-This mode of communication is now frequently favoured and often featured in funding pitches and research showcases such as the '3-minute thesis' model, so Tell It Straight provides an excellent opportunity for professional development for research students.
+Tell It Straight is DCU's annual research communications competition for graduate research students.
+The aim of Tell It Straight is to encourage students to communicate their research, and its potential impact, to a non-specialist audience in a concise, dynamic and innovative way.
+This mode of communication is now frequently favoured and often featured in funding pitches and research showcases, such as the '3-minute thesis' model.
+Tell It Straight provides an excellent opportunity for professional development for research students.
 Presentations are judged by an expert panel.
-The closing date for entries is normally in December each year.
-More details can be found on the Tell It Straight webpage.
+Further information is available from the Tell It Straight website.